Oyster cards are electronic smartcards that are used to pay for public transport in London.

 - Around 4,000 Oyster Ticket Stops found in newsagents and small shops across London

-- TfL Visitor and Travel Information Centres
+- TfL Visitor Centres

-- Tube and London Overground station ticket offices
+- London Overground station ticket offices

-- Emirates Air Line terminals
+- Emirates Air Line terminals.

 - Zones 1-4 (only Anytime Day Travelcards are available for these zones)